san diego moving team

 The Oceanside Museum of Art offers a look into the contemporary art scene in the area.
 With over 9,000 square feet of gallery space, the rotating exhibits on display can feature paintings, sculptures, light installations, and more.
 Additionally, the museum also has multiple workshops and events throughout the year that fine art enthusiasts and supporters won’t want to miss.

-Solana Beach, with a population of over 13,300, is known for being a walkable community without a huge amount of crowds and commotion.
+Solana Beach, with a population of over 12,000, is known for being a walkable community without a huge amount of crowds and commotion.
 The suburb has consistently been ranked as one of the best places to live near San Diego thanks to its friendliness and small-town feel.

-An interesting aspect of Solana Beach is that it splits into East and West neighborhoods thanks to the I-5, which runs right through the middle of the city.
+An interesting aspect of Solana Beach is that it splits into East and West neighborhoods, thanks to the I-5, which runs right through the middle of the city.
 While the western part of Solana Beach focuses on beaches and coastlines, the eastern part of the city is more residential and focused on golf.
 The Loma Santa Fe Executive Golf Course and Loma Santa Fe Country Club are must-visits for golfers in the area.

-The Cedros Design District has over 85 merchants and is a popular shopping area filled with art and sound.
+The Cedros Avenue Design District has over 85 merchants and is a popular shopping area filled with art and sound.
 The district is filled with independent small businesses and boutiques, including the Belly Up, a famous tavern that dishes out tunes almost every day of the week.

 The cost of living in Solana Beach is at a slightly higher price point than other surrounding suburbs.
 The tight-knit nature of the community and high-quality education in the area are highly sought after.
 Career advancement opportunities are available as well, so Solana Beach is a good fit for young professionals.